 This picture shows how a thread pool works, and its limitations.

 This is a Kernel level feature that allows us to set a flag that tells the system to return I/O operations (read, write, close,...) immediately even if data is not ready, this has a nice side effect, the caller thread never blocks, but it require us to change the way we code because we can’t rely in the blocking nature of the accept anymore.

-We want to know when data is ready, we can check the data readiness asking accept each cycle of the loop but that’s sounds bad, The Linux kernel gives us a more elegant way to deal with this dilemma.
-Since Kernel 2.5.44 we have epoll API that allow us to monitor multiple file descriptors to see if they are ready for I/O.
+We want to know when data is ready, we can check the data readiness asking accept each cycle of the loop but that's sounds bad, The Linux kernel gives us a more elegant way to deal with this dilemma.
+Since Kernel 2.5.44 we have an epoll API that allows us to monitor multiple file descriptors to see if they are ready for I/O.

 Non-Blocking I/O + Event Driven

 Merging this two functionality allow us to overlap business operations with I/O, and doing it well give us low resources starvation.
 Other advantages include:

 - Efficiently lets the kernel manage context switching and I/O readiness.